swarmfund/swarm-network-governance/GAPs/GAP_ 1580733695_Nominations-to-the-Swarm-Council.md

 ---
-Title: Nominations to the Swarm Council
+Title: Nomination to the Swarm Council 1
 Sponsor: Swarmy / amasiphoto@gmail.com
 Created: 03-02-2020
 Version: version no. 1